kalleeh/gurum-api/README.md

-Welcome to the AWS CodeStar sample web service
+Gureume Management API
 ==============================================

-This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.
+This is the management interfae for the Gureume Container Platform.

 What's Here
 -----------

-This sample includes:
+This repository includes:

 * README.md - this file
-* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
+* buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda and API Gateway
-* index.py - this file contains the sample Python code for the web service
 * template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
+* src/ - this directory contains the source code for the AWS Lambda functions
 * tests/ - this directory contains unit tests for your application

 What Do I Do Next?
 ------------------

-If you have checked out a local copy of your repository you can start making changes to the sample code.
-We suggest making a small change to index.py first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to AWS Lambda and Amazon API Gateway.
-(You can watch the pipeline progress on your AWS CodeStar project dashboard.)Once you've seen how that works, start developing your own code, and have fun!

 To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which